kalessil/phpinspectionsea/docs/getting-started.md

 ## Installation

 Regular installation process includes 2 steps:
 - Navigate to *File -> Settings -> Plugins* and click *Browse Repositories*.
-New window will popup will listing available plugins.
+New window will popup listing available plugins.
-- Type *Php Inspections (EA Extended)* into top search field and install it.
+- Type *Php Inspections (EA Extended)* into the top search field and install the plugin.
 Click *OK* buttons on both open windows.

 After installation IDE will suggest restarting, do so to get plugin loaded.